IvoryScript user guide

 }

-This module defines reusable functions, but it also includes a side effect that is executed when the module is initialised.
+which defines reusable functions, but also includes a side effect that is executed when the module is initialised.

 4 Namespaces